Read more about British History

 The truth is, the Battle of Britain would not have been a victory without the determined graft of countless women – both on the ground and in the air.
-Many people who now use Ancestry to trace their family trees may be surprised to find that their own mothers, grandmothers and great-grandmothers may have been among the trailblazers who made such a difference during those dark days.
+Many people who trace their family trees may be surprised to find that their own mothers, grandmothers and great-grandmothers may have been among the trailblazers who made such a difference during those dark days.

 Although they weren’t allowed to become combat pilots, women did take to the skies as part of the Air Transport Auxiliary, flying Spitfires, Hurricanes and other iconic aircraft between factories and military bases.
 Speaking to Jacky Hyams, author of The Female Few, a veteran of the ATA named Joy Lofthouse recalled how ‘you didn’t know what type of plane you were going to fly that day.
 You’d get out of a Tiger Moth after delivery and then into a Wellington bomber.
 After that, you could be flying a Spitfire.’

 Perhaps the most famous ATA pilot of all was celebrated aviator Amy Johnson